 Over the years, South Africans have left an indelible mark on the League, demonstrating their prowess and elevating the game's profile back home.
-Here's a long list of our heroes.
+While these players wont have a say in our current soccer betting; here's a long list of our heroes.

 Lucas Radebe